kiwicom/mobile/docs/common/create_new_rn_feature.md

 ### RootComponent

-That file is representing the context providers which are passing data through the component tree for your application without having to pass props down manually at every level.
+This file is representing the context providers which are passing data through the component tree for your application without having to pass props down manually at every level.

 ```js
 <Dimensions.Provider dimensions={this.props.dimensions}>